TLDuhamel/Auckland-LED-Train-Map/README.md

 ## License

-This project is released under the MIT license.
+This project is released under the GPL-3.0-or-later license.

 © 2025 Chris Dirks